grbfacet/facet/relativity-tutorial.md

 A clarification may be in order here about the concepts of force and work.
 Work is a transfer of energy of one form into another form and work occurs when a force acts over a distance, which is when it moves something.
 A stone pillar that holds a marble statue in the air motionless for centuries is not doing any work even though the force is always there balancing the ever present force of gravity pulling down on the statue.
 Gravity is not doing any work either because nothing is moving.

 This seems counter-intuitive because when we lift something heavy and hold it motionless in the air we certainly feel like we are expending energy and doing work.
-And in fact we are doing work, but the work is not done on moving the object we are holding.
+And in fact we are doing work while we hold it still in the air, but the work is not done on moving the object we are holding.
 The work is being done in our muscle tissues consisting of millions of tiny rubber bands that repeatedly tighten and relax.
 Each tiny rubber band contraction does indeed do work and we use up the energy stored chemically in ATP molecules, which is eventually converted to heat energy.
 A force only does work when it moves something.

 ### Relativity theory